-I am an Atlanta Event planner and I'm creating for a haunted house at a country club.
-It will be formatted as a maze with 8 features ( a witch with a bubbling cauldron, etc.) I'd love some ideas on what other features to add.
-Are there companies that rent these props, rather than them being purchased.
-There is only about $200 per feature allotted.
-Any advice and information is welcome and appreciated!
+I am an Atlanta event planner that is trying to convert a room at a country club into a haunted house.
+It will be formatted like a maze with 8 different stops (a witch with a bubbling cauldron, etc.).
+I need more ideas for the stops.
+Are there prop companies that rent these supplies rather than them being purchased?
+Any advice is welcome and appreciated!
+Thanks.

 First of all, if you want to make this a quality haunt, I'd wait till next year, there's not enough time.
 But, If you want to do it this year:

 What are you making the walls out of?
 Black plastic drenched w/ fire retardent is good.

 As far as "stops" , there are many possibilities.
 Props can come pretty cheap if you have a good imagination.
 Also, got to your local part store and look for stuff called "Halloween Scene setters", they are rolls of scenery and look great.

 Look online to get some haunted house scene ideas.

 Check w/ your fire dept, before building anything.

 Have security staff there as well as, technical and scary staff.

 Confine groups to 8-10 people at the most.
 Count off 30 sec between each group. (depeding on the lengnth of the haunt)